dagbjorn/microcoffeeoncloud/README.md

 In addition, the gateway routing configuration is defined in `gateway.yml`.

-This configuration is served by the configuration server.
+Configuration is served by the configuration server.
 The URL of the configuration server itself is defined in each microservice project as follows, depending on the current profile:

 * devdocker: In `docker-compose.yml`.
 * devlocal: In `bootstrap-devlocal.properties`.